Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 No one writes a bestseller in one sitting.
 Editing is where you can make your mark and ensure your book is the best it can be.
 Writing, editing, and rewriting will cut the drivel and create the best possible version of your manuscript.

 If an editor is out of budget for you, try sharing your work with friends and family to get their insights.
-But this can be truly terrifying and may even put you on the defensive.
+But this can be terrifying and may even put you on the defensive.

 Another option is to share sections of your work in a writing workshop to glean some valuable feedback.
 Discovering how other people receive your writing will tighten up your work and make it shine.